 - 3.6.1 This indicator monitors the existence of regular markets in the town centre. - 3.6.2 Markets, like events, can be a major motivating factor for people to come to a town centre.
-The presence of a regular (albeit temporary) traditional market can add diversity to the retail offer of a town centre and can act as a catalyst for other more specialist markets to come to the area, including farmers' markets, artisan markets, continental markets, Christmas markets, night markets, etc. - 3.6.3 All of this can contribute to the area's diversity of offer, satisfy a wider range of needs and attract local residents as well as visitors from a growing catchment area. - 3.6.4 The National Market Trade Federation has no record of any Markets being held in Cinderford.
-It should however be noted that there is currently a very small Farmers Market on a Friday morning in the Triangle area.
+The presence of a regular (albeit temporary) traditional market can add diversity to the retail offer of a town centre and can act as a catalyst for other more specialist

+- markets to come to the area, including farmers' markets, artisan markets, continental markets, Christmas markets, night markets, etc. - 3.6.3 All of this can contribute to the area's diversity of offer, satisfy a wider range of needs and attract local residents as well as visitors from a growing catchment area. - 3.6.4 It should however be noted that currently there is a sole market trader selling a wide range of items in the Market House on a Thursday and a Farmers Market on a Friday morning at the Memorial Hall.
 However, due to the COVID-19 pandemic these markets were cancelled from March 2020.
-The markets did not return in the reporting period and are not due to return prior to 2021.
+The market at the Market House returned to trading on 4 June 2020.
+However, the Farmers Market is not set to return until 2021.